GOOGLE TRANSLATE

 Draw a Line in the Sand

 2 Kings 18:5 (NIV) Hezekiah trusted in the Lord, the God of Israel.
-There was no one like him among all the kings of Judah, either before him or after him.
+No one was like him among all the kings of Judah or after him.

-Coming from the great state of Texas, and not too far from the famed Alamo, I taught Texas state history for many years, along with other courses as a teacher.
+Coming from the great state of Texas, not too far from the famed Alamo, I taught Texas state history for many years, along with other courses.

-I taught geography with my famous land formation projects to help the kids visualize the land and water features of our state.
-We divided into groups studying regions, Native American tribes, settlers, cowboys, and of course the famous Texas Revolution against Mexico where we won our independence from Santa Ana.
+In Texas History, I divided the students into groups to study regions, Native American tribes, settlers, cowboys, and the famous Texas Revolution against Mexico, during which we won our independence from Santa Ana.

-These brave men courageously offered their lives in an attempt to weaken the troops from Mexico; slow them down.
+These brave men courageously offered their lives in an attempt to weaken the troops from Mexico and slow them down.
 This would give General Houston the time to recruit more volunteer militia in hopes of a stand that would stall out Santa Ana.

-This was quite a feat of bravery; to whittle down this enormous opposing army.
+Whittling down this enormous opposing army was quite a feat of bravery.
 Yet, after this battle, all across Texas, when they faced the Mexican army, the people shouted, "Remember the Alamo!" bolstering courage from the memory of these heroes.

-In the Old Testament, there is another story about a man who made a stand against an army that was going to annihilate his country.
+In the Old Testament, there is another story about a man who stood against an army that was going to annihilate his country.
 Hezekiah, King of Judah, goes down in the books as quite the man of principle and faith in God.
-It is quite an accolade when the Bible states that there was no king in Judah like him; before or after.
+It is quite an accolade when the Bible states that there was no king in Judah like him, before or after.

 Hezekiah daily conversed with God.
-He reformed his country by destroying pagan shrines and shutting down sex-related deviant religions and stopped all infant and child sacrifices.
+He reformed his country by destroying pagan shrines, shutting down sex-related deviant religions, and stopping all infant and child sacrifices.
 He led by example and continued to follow God without wavering and without sin.
 He kept all the commands that God gave Moses.

 The attacks on Israel and Samaria occurred in Hezekiah's 6th year as king of Judah (the southern kingdom).

 Eight years later, Sennacherib attacked all the cities of Judah to collect the tribute owed over the years.
-Hezekiah went into the temple in Jerusalem and emptied the treasury of silver, and gold to comply.
-He and even removed the golden doors from the temple to appease the Assyrians and to prevent the slaughter of his kingdom.
+Hezekiah went into the temple in Jerusalem and emptied the treasury of silver and gold to comply.
+He even removed the golden doors from the temple to appease the Assyrians and prevent the slaughter of his kingdom.

-The Assyrians' field commander, Lachish, went to Hezekiah and his advisors.
+The Assyrians' field commander, Lachish, visited Hezekiah and his advisors.
 He delivered a message that all of Judah would still be destroyed.
-He even turned and yelled in Hebrew, so that all the people could understand.
+He even turned and yelled in Hebrew so that all the people could understand.
 In an attempt to divide and weaken Hezekiah's influence, Lachish spoke to the people of Judah and declared that Hezekiah's God would not be able to deliver them from the sword!
-He recounted how no god of conquered country had delivered them from the powerful Assyrian army and certainly Judah's God would be no different.
+He recounted how no god of a conquered country had delivered them from the powerful Assyrian army, and certainly, Judah's God would be no different.

 The Assyrian commander next promised that each family would own their own plot of land with grape vines, fig trees, and cisterns if only the people would separate themselves from their king and make peace with the king of Assyria.

-Now, before the enemy came into the kingdom, the people had been told by their good king Hezekiah not to say a word in response to the Assyrians when they spoke.
-It is amazing that not one person made a reply; not even with all of these tempting "carrots" that were dangled to tempt them to betray their God and their king.
+Before the enemy came into the kingdom, the people had been told by their good king, Hezekiah, not to say a word in response to the Assyrians when they spoke.
+Amazingly, not one person made a reply, not even with all of these tempting "carrots" that were dangled to tempt them to betray their God and their king.

-King Hezekiah, upon hearing these accusations against God and his power tore his robes and put on sackcloth.
+Upon hearing these accusations against God and his power, King Hezekiah tore his robes and put on sackcloth.
 He went directly into the temple and cried out to God.
-He asked Him to strike out at the Assyrians for their disrespect and ignorance.
+He asked Him to strike out at the Assyrians for disrespect and ignorance.
 He implored God to defend Himself from the insults of the Assyrians to demonstrate that Jehovah was indeed the one true God.

-Notice, Hezekiah did not pray for peace.
-He did not pray safety.
-Rather, he prayed that God would show up in all of his glory and prove that the foolish talk of God's powerlessness was all rubbish.
+Notice that Hezekiah did not pray for peace or safety.
+Rather, he prayed that God would show up in all of his glory and prove that the foolish talk of God's powerlessness was rubbish.

-The prophet, Isaiah also received a long prophesy from God.
+The prophet Isaiah also received a long prophecy from God.
 In the first part, God declared who He was.
-Then the second part was directed toward the Assyrians.
-God heard their insolence and He was going to put a hook in their noses.
+Then, the second part was directed toward the Assyrians.
+God heard their insolence and would put a hook in their noses.

-Concerning the siege, the prophet declared that not one Assyrian arrow would even be shot into the city.
+Concerning the siege, the prophet declared that no Assyrian arrow would even be shot into the city.
 The enemy would not enter the city.
 God had declared that he would defend the whole city and save it from ruin.

 That night, the people of Judah went to sleep.
-ONE ANGEL of God was sent during the night to attack the Assyrian's!
+Just ONE ANGEL of God was sent during the night to attack the Assyrians!
 It only took one angel to destroy 185,000 of this invading army.

-The next morning, the city awoke to find the thousands of Assyrian corpses.
+The next morning, the city awoke to find the thousands of Assyrian corpses in the Assyrian camp.
 What a glorious deliverance.
 Fabulous!

-So, whatever you are facing today, stand with the one true God who loves and protects those who believe and stay in fellowship with God.
+So, whatever you face today, stand with the one true God who loves and protects those who believe and stay in fellowship with God.

 Today, draw the line in the sand.
 When the enemy tries to get you to doubt or give up, cross the line courageously-- never looking back.
-Be loyal and you will prosper with a sound mind, balanced emotions, sound body, and an empowered spirit.
+Be loyal, and you will prosper with a sound mind, balanced emotions, a sound body, and an empowered spirit.

-No matter what seems to be staring you in the face!
-All hell may be breaking loose with no conceivable way out.
+No matter what seems to be staring you in the face, all hell may be breaking loose, and there is no conceivable way out.
+Remember God's faithfulness.
+Pray that this world will see God's kingdom come on this Earth and His will done by us, just like in Heaven!

 **Read more about Hezekiah in 2 Kings chapters 18-20.